 It’s interesting how the architectural styles of Frank Lloyd Wright work with those of Burnham & Root.
 You’ll hear more about this aspect as well on one of the tours.

 And of course, the iconic Oriel staircase.
 We tend to see images of the spiral part as it winds up from the second floor.
-The reality is, it’s beautiful from all angles.
+The reality is, that it’s beautiful from all angles.

 I hope you enjoyed this tour of the Rookery.
 Just a few images to give you an idea of the amazing place that it is.
 You can find more perspectives in my architectural galleries.